netdevs-net/python-hacking/README.md

 Most of this code is my solutions to CTFs.
 I like to compare my code to AI code and evaluate modern AI code solutions.
 It's a training location, where I can store solutions to all sorts of coding puzzles.

 Some of this code is for the cybersecurity pros and hackerz.
+You know who you are and you want the scrapers or the proxies.

 ## Getting Started